srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

-- It is an ordered collection (or sequence).
+- It is an ordered collection (or sequence) of objects.
 Simply an array of sequence with varying length.
 Internally it follows the insertion order (natural order which is the how the elements are inserted).
-- It can contain duplicate elements.
+- It can contain **duplicate** elements.
 We can also insert NULL values.
 - Each element in a list has an index and starts with 0.
 We can also insert an element at specific index.
 If there are existing elements at that index, those elements will be pushed further down.
 - Provides greater control over where each elements is inserted and retrieved by a position (index).
 In detail, it provides positional access, search for specified element, iteration and range view etc.
 - *ArrayList* consumes less memory.